-Shares at September 30, 2021 Authorized Outstanding Voting Rights Economic Rights Common shares Class A, par value \$0.01 per share 50,000,000 9,653,214 1 vote per share $(1), (2)$ All (1), (2) Class B, par value \$0.01 per share 25,000,000 4,815,460 1 vote per share (3) , (4) None (3), (4) Preferred shares Preferred stock, par value \$0.01 per share 10,000,000 - See footnote (5) below See footnote (5) below
+Shares at September 30, 2023 Authorized Outstanding Voting Rights Economic Rights Common shares Class A, par value \$0.01 per share 50,000,000 9,342,259 1 vote per share (1), (2) All (1), (2) Class B, par value \$0.01 per share 25,000,000 4,544,804 1 vote per share (3), (4) None (3), (4) Preferred shares Preferred stock, par value \$0.01 per share 10,000,000 See footnote (5) below See footnote (5) below

-(1) Each share of Class A common stock is entitled to one vote per share.
-Class A common stockholders have 100% of the rights of all classes of Silvercrest's capital stock to receive dividends.

-(2) During 2021 and 2020 Silvercrest granted 13,462 and 8,242 restricted stock units, respectively, which will vest and settle in the form of Class A shares of Silvercrest, of which 21,704 remain unvested as of September 30, 2021.

-(3) Each share of Class B common stock is entitled to one vote per share.

-(4) Each Class B unit of SLP held by a principal is exchangeable for one share of the Company's Class A common stock.
-The principals collectively hold 4,815,460 Class B units, which represent the right to receive their proportionate share of the distributions made by SLP, and 170,854 restricted stock units which will vest and settle in the form of Class B units of SLP.
-The 170,854 restricted stock units which have been issued to our principals entitle the holders thereof to participate in distributions from SLP as if the underlying Class B units are outstanding and thus are taken into account to determine the economic interest of each holder of units in SLP.
+- (1)Each share of Class A common stock is entitled to one vote per share.
+Class A common stockholders have 100% of the rights of all classes of Silvercrest's capital stock to receive dividends. - (2)During the nine months ended September 30, 2023 and 2022, Silvercrest granted 0 and 10,270 restricted stock units, respectively.
+As of September 30, 2023, there are 23,732 unvested restricted stock units which will vest and settle in the form of Class A shares of Silvercrest. - (3)Each share of Class B common stock is entitled to one vote per share. - (4)Each Class B unit of SLP held by a principal is exchangeable for one share of the Company's Class A common stock.
+The principals collectively hold 4,544,804 Class B units, which represent the right to receive their proportionate share of the distributions made by SLP, and 264,037 restricted stock units which will vest and settle in the form of Class B units of SLP.
+The 264,037 restricted stock units which have been issued to our principals entitle the holders thereof to participate in distributions from SLP as if the underlying Class B units are outstanding and thus are taken into account to determine the economic interest of each holder of units in SLP.
 However, because the Class B units underlying the restricted stock units have not been issued and are not deemed outstanding, the holders of restricted stock units have no voting rights with respect to those Class B units.
 Silvercrest will not issue shares of Class B common stock in respect of restricted stock units of SLP until such time that the underlying Class B units are issued.

-(5) Silvercrest's board of directors has the authority to issue preferred stock in one or more classes or series and to fix the rights, preferences, privileges and related restrictions, including dividend rights, dividend rates, conversion rights, voting rights, terms of redemption, redemption prices, liquidation preferences and the number of shares constituting any class or series, or the designation of the class or series, without the approval of its stockholders.
+(5)Silvercrest's board of directors has the authority to issue preferred stock in one or more classes or series and to fix the rights, preferences, privileges and related restrictions, including dividend rights, dividend rates, conversion rights, voting rights, terms of redemption, redemption prices, liquidation preferences and the number of shares constituting any class or series, or the designation of the class or series, without the approval of its stockholders.